LINBIT/windrbd/README.md

 	C:\windrbd\windrbd-kernel.log

-If you need remote logging, please read on.
+If you need remote logging, please read on (you don't usually need it any more since WinDRBD is quite stable now).

 We use syslog UDP packets and a Linux host to debug WinDRBD.